DopierRex/OneNext/README.md

 ### OneNext

-Add-on set of extra cores, configurations and tools for Spectrum Next (ks1) / N-go
+Add-on set of extra cores, configurations, tools for Spectrum Next (ks1) and N-go

 Alternative cores, settings and additional options from edited NextZXOS menu, OneNext makes a selection of systems possible from the default menu, without having to assign an extra core at boot.
 This resolves a deal of complexity for the average or casual user, the objective is multicore capability from one single SD card and a complete setup that works for all extra systems.